-First, explore very carefully regarding the Engineering colleges and course you want to pursue in the field of engineering.
+First, explore very carefully the Engineering colleges and courses you want to pursue in the field of engineering.
 It's an important factor for you to know about the best college as well as the course they all are providing including key syllabus.
 First, you have to be sure of the fee structure and campus area of the college along with the curriculum exposure they provide to the students with much-needed subjects which has to be gone through once.

 Participate in every hands-on, experiential learning opportunity that a balanced schedule allows you to do so: This way, you'll have something unique to show.
-When you graduate, while other students will only be able to list their courses and studies they have done.
+When you graduate, other students will only be able to list the courses and studies they have done.
 In addition, you'll be far more likely to retain the knowledge regarding engineering colleges and what you've gained in classes because you'll be applying it and, in the process, boosting your communication and interpersonal skills.

 When it comes to being a leader, who you know is almost as important as what you have known so far.
-Attend lectures if you are in a good engineering college form some of the engineering colleges and introduce yourself to the intellectual speakers.
+Attend lectures if you are in a good engineering college from some of the engineering colleges and introduce yourself to the intellectual speakers.
 Check with your school's alumni association to get a list of alumni from your program who want to connect with undergraduates at a learning stage like you.

 You're always a perfect leader, whether you're officially in charge of a team or not.
 This is counterintuitive, but you can lead from any position in an organization by influencing how people work together and how they make decisions.
 Many people think that the leader is the president or the manager, but learn how to recognize and deal with various leadership styles from any position in a team, you'll be addressed as a leader when you take on your first job.

 As with any skill, leadership needs an improvement which is constant.
 When you are a part of a team, try to create a way out to get feedback from team members, group leaders, and professors.
 When you have concrete feedback on how people view you, you can work to improve your skills, including communication and leadership.
 And you'll learn how to accept—and give—constructive criticism.
-That's absolutely necessary for your future career as well as for your personal growth as well after studied from an engineering college.
+That's absolutely necessary for your future career as well as for your personal growth as well after studying at an engineering college.

 As an engineer and a student of college from engineering colleges, it's not enough for you to be technically proficient; you need to have business strategies.
-If you want to be a leader, you need to understand what a P&L and read organization charts, know how to negotiate contracts and be familiar with functions which every top engineer needs to know professionally.
+If you want to be a leader, you need to understand what a P&L and read organization charts, know how to negotiate contracts, and be familiar with functions that every top engineer needs to know professionally.
 You won't understand otherwise what to do when an accountant, lawyer, or middle manager gets in the way of your dreams.
 A business course or two can take you a very long way.

 There's an open world out there beyond problem sets, laboratories, and theories.
 Take out a visual design course so you'll learn to demonstrate ideas graphically.
 Take a cognitive science course to learn how people interpret the world and believe in it.
-Take a literature course to develop your knowledge and appreciation of the classic books, which will help you write and communicate more effectively and perfectly.
+Take a literature course to develop your knowledge and appreciation of classic books, which will help you write and communicate more effectively and perfectly.

 Seek out internships opportunities actively and early in your academic career.
 Try to demonstrate through your internships a series of evolving leadership experiences from some of the engineering colleges, and use the internships to build your background of actual projects/products.
 Connect to new graduates who can show a commitment to using their summers to continue to learn are always viewed more seriously by a prospective site.